Gitii/PackedPrettier/README.md

 Because the plugins are part of the packed `prettier` binary, the files are stored in a virtual filesystem.

 For Windows that's `C:\snapshot\node_modules` and `/snapshot/node_modules` for unix systems.
+This doesn't map to a real directory on your machine but is a placeholder that tells the packed binary to "re-route" the request to the shipped files at runtime.

 So if you want to load `prettier/plugin-xml`, then you need to write: